LoupVaillant/Monocypher/README.md

 different from the more mainstream Ed25519, which uses SHA-512 instead.

-If you need Ed25519 compatibility, you need to do the following:
+If you need Ed25519 compatibility, you must do the following:

 - Compile Monocypher.c with option -DED25519_SHA512.
 - Link the final program with a suitable SHA-512 implementation.
 You